Sharaku: Background

 After the mid-18th century, full-colour nishiki-e prints became common, printed with a large number of woodblocks, one for each colour.
 Critics have come to see the late 18th century as a peak period in the general quality of the work.
 Shunshō of the Katsukawa school introduced the ōkubi-e "large-headed picture" in the 1760s.
 He and other members of the Katsukawa school popularized ōkubi yakusha-e actor prints and the dusting of mica in the backgrounds to produce a luxurious glittering effect.
 In contrast to earlier actor prints, which used stereotyped features and poses of anonymous actors, these ōkubi yakusha-e aimed for recognizable likenesses.

 Tōshūsai (Note: Tōshūsai may have been pronounced Tōjūsai in the artist's time.)
 Sharaku's works appeared in the middle of the Kansei era (1789–1801), when the nation faced hard economic times that the military government responded to with reactionary policies such as the Kansei Reforms intended to strengthen the feudalistic shogunal system.
 Some of the policies restricted extravagant fashions, and Kabuki theatres faced strict control over their perceived excesses and limits on actors' incomes.
 Late Edo-period art nevertheless flourished, and new works and popular actors continued to rapidly appear in kabuki theatre, where realistic performances came in vogue.
 Yakusha-e came to favour a greater emphasis on the individuality of the actors, and buyers came to expect pictures with the actors' likenesses, (Note: 似顔絵 nigao-e, "facial likeness picture[s]") rather than the stereotyped images of the past, such as those by the once-dominant Torii school.

+During his ten-month career Sharaku produced 144 known portraits of kabuki actors, an average of one every two days; by comparison, Utamaro, one of the most celebrated ukiyo-e artists of the period, is said to have taken roughly a decade to produce around 140 works.
+Explanations for the mysterious brevity of Sharaku's career have often drawn on a statement by the artist and writer Ōta Nanpo, according to whom Sharaku's excessive realism was regarded as strange by his contemporaries.